MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

 ### Bootstrap 3, Font Awesome, and theming

 Fortunately, Bootstrap 3 was nearing release as I was beginning to work on the site, so I grabbed the RC2 version and went to work.
 [Bootswatch](http://bootswatch.com/) provides a nice selection of attractive, free themes for Bootstrap 3, of which I picked [Flatly](http://bootswatch.com/flatly/).
-As there are plenty of examples / tutorials on how to set up basic layouts with Bootstrap there's little need for one here.

 Although Bootstrap does include the free version of [Glyphicons](http://glyphicons.com/), I've used [Font Awesome](http://fortawesome.github.io/Font-Awesome/) extensively both a work and personally, and find the selection both much larger and of higher quality.
 It has built-in, high-quality icons for Twitter, GitHub and LinkedIn (amongst many, many others), making it an easy choice here.

+There are plenty of great starting points / tutorials already out there for Bootstrap (I'd recommend this [starter template](http://getbootstrap.com/getting-started/#template)), and the use of it here is quite simple.
+However, I did make a few notable alterations to the Flatly theme, with the goal of making the site a bit easier on the reader's eyes and more suitable for text-dense pages:

+- Changed the standard font to **Source Sans Pro** (from the default **Lato**), both of which are available from [Google Fonts](http://www.google.com/fonts).
+Source Sans Pro is a bit lighter and wider, and feels easier to read.
+- Changed the code font to **Source Code Pro** (from the default **Monaco**).
+Source Code Pro is my favorite fixed-width font, I use it as the font in all my editors and find it to be extremely readable.
+- Bumped the font size to 1.7em.
+- Increased line-height to 28px.
+- Narrowed the container max-width to 960px.

+I found these resulted in a much more pleasant reading experience.

 ### Github Activity

-While there are some JS libraries for the GitHub API, my needs were quite simple here and I was unwilling to introduce more dependencies for a simple, static site.
-As there's no need to register with GitHub to use the part of the API I was needing, it should be possible to retrieve, parse and display a list of recent activity using a single `$.ajax` request and some vanilla JavaScript.
+While there are some JS libraries to access the GitHub API, my needs were so simple that I was unwilling to introduce additional dependencies to just perform one AJAX call and parse a little bit of JSON.
+Note that while GitHub does provide public, un-authenticated access to developer activity, clients are rate limited to 60 requests per IP per hour.

 The full code to retrieve, process and display my GitHub commits can be found [here](https://github.com/crsmithdev/crsmithdev.github.com/blob/master/js/crsmithdev.js), but here are some highlights.
-I'll need a function to retrieve some JSON from GitHub, transform that data into a list of DOM elements, and then apply those elements to any containers matching a certain CSS selector.
-And of course, I'll want to limit the number of commits that are displayed:
+I needed a function to retrieve some JSON from GitHub, transform that data into a list of DOM elements, and then apply those elements to any containers matching a certain CSS selector.
+And of course, it's important to limit the number of commits that are displayed:

 <!--?prettify lang=js-->